 When he came back to wrap up the poufs and give me change, he confessed that the summer months are a slower time for them.
 Most of the tourists buy in the winter, and he had to accept anything because it was better than nothing.

 We could tell that he was not happy with the sale, but shopping in the low season, in addition to the hard bargaining tactics, got me a great deal on those leather goods.
 You can also get things like luxury accommodations for bargain prices and cheap flights in the low season.

 The way things ended with the pouf salesman, I wouldn’t suggest trying this with him.
 But once you find a person or a shop that you trust and have established a good rapport with, have them refer you to a shop that they frequent.
 Odds are, if you trust them, they’ll do business with other trustworthy people.
 I even had the best fish of my life in Agadir when we stopped and asked a local for recommendations.

-On another occasion, while Jeremy shopped for turbans, I asked the merchant’s son for recommendations on good oils and natural incense.
+On another occasion, while Jeremy shopped for the perfect outfit for Morocco (that awesome turban), I asked the merchant’s son for recommendations on good oils and natural incense.
 He said his uncle had a shop with all of that and led the way.

 I followed and they took care of me like I was a part of the family.

 He offered his expertise on accessing the quality of crystals, oils, and incense.
 I trusted him so much that I tried and purchased the argan oil bulk, from a large jug.
 Call me crazy or call me adventurous, but my previous research led me to believe that it was genuine, pure Moroccan argan oil.

 **I'm not advising you to buy your argan oil from an unmarked jug.
 Please use discernment when purchasing any topical or ingestible item from a market, being mindful of whether it’s sealed or not.